-Top 5 Reasons to Attend an HBCU
+Top 6 Reasons to Attend an HBCU

-Last updated March 2, 2021
+Last updated March 23, 2022

 While the 101 HBCUs only represent three percent of the country's colleges, the academics are distinguished.
-For example, Hampton University has the largest Proton Therapy facility in the world and Howard has an internationally acclaimed theater program.
+For example, Hampton University has the largest Proton Therapy facility in the world and Howard University has an internationally acclaimed theater program.
 HBCUs are also key in increasing diversity within the STEM field, as 25% of Black graduates with STEM degrees come from HBCUs, and Xavier and Howard University medical schools graduate 92% of the country’s Black doctors!
 While attending an HBCU, you'll learn from some of the best scholars who also care about you as a human being - and what you learn could take you all the way to the White House!

 The Cultural Connection

 Historically Black colleges attract many students because of their legacies.
-HBCUs have educated some of the Black community’s brightest minds and most influential leaders, including Dr. King (Morehouse College), Oprah (Tennessee State) and Vice President Kamala Harris (Howard University.)
+HBCUs have educated some of the Black community’s brightest minds and most influential leaders, including Dr. King (Morehouse College), Oprah (Tennessee State) and Vice President Kamala Harris (Howard University).
 Incoming students hope to become part of the legacies of these schools, and blaze their own trails in their industries and feel that this personalized education and strong sense of community can help them do that.

 HBCUs are amazing, and can help transform your education and your life!
 Want to know more about HBCUs?
 Text #Hello to 33-55-77!